Withdrawal Policy

 -

-Initial Screening Phase: Authors may request withdrawal without penalty during
+Initial Screening Phase: Authors may request to withdraw a manuscript without penalty during the initial screening phase (before it has been assigned to external reviewers).

 -

-Timely Communication: Such requests should be made within 5–7 business days
+Timely Communication: Such requests should be made within 5–7 days of the initial submission to avoid the unnecessary allocation of editorial resources.

 -

-Confirmation: A manuscript will be officially removed from the journal system
+Confirmation: The manuscript will be officially removed from the system only after the Editorial Office acknowledges the request in writing.

 3. Withdrawal After Peer-Review or Acceptance